sigasi/sigasi_insights/content/manual/user_interface.md

 pager: true
 ---

-# The Sigasi Studio perspectives
+# The Sigasi Studio perspective

 Sigasi Studio is built upon the Eclipse platform, which permits to use multiple languages within a single environment.
 The user interface can be customized for a particular language.
 In Eclipse terminology, this customized user interface is called a **perspective**.
 The *icon* and *name* of the current perspective is highlighted in the upper right corner.